 Finally, never let your pet rest for too long in direct sunlight – this includes inside conservatories, in front of windows, and out in the garden, and NEVER leave your pet inside a car.

-TrustedHousesitters is here to keep pets safe and happy, which is why your membership includes a free 24/7 Vet Advice Line – your direct line to a dedicated team of veterinary nurses.
-Just call the dedicated phone number on your member dashboard.
+TrustedHousesitters is here to keep pets safe and happy, which is why all members have unlimited access to a free 24/7 Vet Advice Line while on a sit.
+Simply call the number on your dashboard for expert advice from a team of veterinary nurses.